About us

 Then, in 1989, this exceptionally significant piece of Shakespearean and Elizabethan cultural heritage was rediscovered during construction work, to the delight and wonder of the local community, archaeologists, historians, academics, and theatre lovers worldwide.

-A hastily-assembled and impassioned campaign to ‘Save The Rose’ was launched, supported by many of the leading lights of British theatre, to try to save the archaeological remains from destruction and ensure their preservation.
+A hastily-assembled and impassioned campaign to ‘Save The Rose’ was launched, supported by many of the leading names in British theatre, to try to save the archaeological remains from destruction and ensure their preservation.

 Interior view from the south-west corner of The Rose, looking across the flooded remains up towards the raised viewing platform on the eastern side.

-The Rose Playhouse is a Scheduled Ancient Monument which celebrates Shakespeare’s genius and the greatest flourishing of drama in the English language.
+The Rose Playhouse celebrates Shakespeare’s genius, and the first great flourishing of drama in the English language.

-… the stage where Marlowe delighted Elizabethan crowds
+This was the stage where Marlowe delighted and amazed Elizabethan crowds…

 The Rose Revealed

-The first aim of The Rose Theatre Trust is to complete the excavation of the remaining one third of the site that is still waiting to be explored, and then ensure the preservation of all the archaeological remains.
+The Rose Theatre Trust has been given the responsibility of completing the excavation of the remaining third of the site still waiting to be explored, and then ensuring the preservation of all the remains for future generations to come.

-Once that is done, The Rose will then be surrounded by an exhibition, performance space and learning centre called The Rose Revealed.
-It will celebrate the dramatic creativity of Britain’s first great Elizabethan age, allowing visitors to be immersed in its history on the actual site of the original Rose stage, the cradle of Shakespeare’s genius.
+Once this archaeological work has been completed, the site will then become an exhibition, learning centre, and performance space called The Rose Revealed, celebrating the creativity of the Golden Age of English drama.
+Visitors will be immersed in its history on the actual site of the original Rose Playhouse, the cradle of Shakespeare’s genius.

-The Rose Revealed is not just ‘A most rare vision’ (A Midsummer Night’s Dream, Act 4 Sc.
-1), but a vital mission.
+The Rose Revealed is not just ‘A most rare vision’ (A Midsummer Night’s Dream), it is a vital mission.

-With your support, The Rose Revealed will become the central focus of an Elizabethan cultural quarter on Bankside – joining Southwark Cathedral (which dates from 606), the remains of Winchester Palace, the site of the Clink Prison, Mary Overie Dock and the replica of The Golden Hinde, and the original site of The Globe playhouse, with the reconstruction of Shakespeare’s Globe nearby.
+With your support, The Rose Revealed will become the central focus of an Elizabethan cultural quarter on Bankside – joining Southwark Cathedral (where Shakespeare’s brother, Edmund, is buried), the remains of Winchester Palace, the site of the Clink Prison, the replica of The Golden Hinde at Mary Overie Dock, and the original site of The Globe theatre, with the modern reconstruction of Shakespeare’s Globe close by.

-It will be at the heart and centre of this unique part of London, where great drama flowered in the first Elizabethan age, and where drama, music and art have blossomed again, creating an exciting multicultural quarter during the reign of Queen Elizabeth II.
+The Rose Revealed will be at the heart and centre of this unique part of London, where great drama flowered in the first Elizabethan age, and where – during the reign of Queen Elizabeth II – drama, music and art have blossomed again.

 Be part of history.
 Be part of bringing The Rose Playhouse back to life.